Brunno-DaSilva/Brunno-DaSilva/README.md

 ## ⚫ An IT professional with 6+ years of experience from client-side support to data analytics and server-side automation.

-## ⚫There is nothing like guiding users from their first "Hello world" app to a fully interactive and functional real-world application.
+## ⚫There is nothing like guiding users from their first concept to a fully interactive and functional real-world application.

-## ⚫ These days you can find me busy
+## ⚫ These days you can find me busy:

  ### ⬛ Developing automation solutions for server-side applications
  ### ⬛ Enjoy my beautiful family